skip to Main Content

 Plagiarism is where you copy word for word information from a website and type or paste it into your article.
 Most clients use the Copyscape Premium account which will automatically detect exactly where you copied your work from.
 Duplichecker is a decent Copyscape alternative.

+In most instances, plagiarism will get you an immediate cancellation of your project and termination of your relationship with the client.
 I recommend that when you are able to, you get your own Copyscape Premium account.
 From official site, here’s how Copyscape charges:

 “From April 2, 2018: Only 3c per search for the first 200 words + 1c per additional 100 words or part thereof.”